OqilAhmadov/password-generator/README.md

 Password Generator has a simple API that consists of a single method:

 generate(length: number): string
 Generates a random password with the specified length.
-The password will include a mix of uppercase and lowercase letters, numbers, and symbols.
+The password will include a mix of uppercase and lowercase letters and numbers.

 ## Arguments
 length (required): The length of the password to generate.
 Must be a positive integer.